 While those years on free school lunches and food stamps are painful memories for David, they are among the experiences that led him to dream of fighting famine across the globe.
 But it was

 the '92 LA riots, the teachers who saw promise in him, and the values passed on to him by his resilient single mother that made David determined to beat the odds.
 He attended the Bravo Medical Magnet High School in East Los Angeles, and went on to UCLA for his B.A. and then to Rutgers University to pursue a Masters in Public Policy & Administration.
-During his undergraduate years, David worked closely with the Korean Action Coalition, CARACEN and CHIRLA to fight discrimination and for immigration rights.
+During his undergraduate years, David worked closely with the Korean American Coalition, CARACEN and CHIRLA to fight discrimination and for immigration rights.
 While at Rutgers, he was an organizer with Save Our Waterfront in Camden, New Jersey, helping unhoused neighbors legally repurpose abandoned homes.
 Towards the end of grad school, David was awarded a fellowship at the United Nations in New York where he prepared for a career in community empowerment in developing countries.
 Then, on a visit back to LA after being away for some time, he suddenly saw the city that shaped him through a new lens.
 He realized that he didn’t have to go halfway across the world to make a difference in people's lives, and decided to remain in LA to help the underserved in his hometown.
-He returned to work with the Korean Action Coalition, earning a reputation as a coalition builder and an effective voice against racism and injustice.
-From there, he went on to work with the pioneering LA County Supervisor Yvonne Brathwaite Burke, developing cornerstone initiatives that focused on foster youth, HIV/AIDS, homelessness and mental health.
+He returned to work with the Korean American Coalition, earning a reputation as a coalition builder and an effective voice against racism and injustice.
+From there, he went on to work with the pioneering LA County Supervisor Yvonne Brathwaite Burke, developing cornerstone initiatives that focused on foster youth, HIV/AIDS, homelessness and

 Representing Council District 4 – including Silver Lake, Los Feliz, Miracle Mile, Hancock Park, Hollywood, the Hollywood Hills, Sherman Oaks and Toluca Lake – David's priorities on the Council are shaped by the experiences of his youth.
 In his first term, he has been an effective voice for single mothers, seniors, immigrants, renters and the unhoused; he has introduced legislation to create a more sustainable city and to end corruption in City Hall.
 Beyond getting the potholes fixed and the trees trimmed, he has created a structure of shared power throughout the District, strongly supporting Neighborhood Councils and creating a citizen-led Discretionary Funds Task Force – the ONLY Council office to do so.